ezrasingh/acpi-event-manager/WHY.md

 xrandr --output eDP --brightness 1.5
 ```

 Because I often prefer to work late night, I would have to constantly switch and toggle `xrandr`` to control my brightness.
 Which eventually (after weeks of this) started to get annoying.
-So one day, I made large cup of coffee, sat down in my living room and started digging to find a better (ideally permanent) solution.

 ## Research & Tinkering

+So one morning, I made a large cup of coffee, sat down in my living room and started digging to find a better (ideally permanent) solution.
 Eventually, I learned that if I modified the files in `/sys/class/backlight/acpi_video0` directory, I could control low level display values.

 > The name `acpi_video0` is [not necessarily generic](https://wiki.archlinux.org/title/backlight), this _depends on your graphics card model_